xivh/CASMcode_clexulator/python/doc/index.rst

 =======================================================================

-The libcasm-clexulator package is a Python interface to the classes and methods in the CASM clexulator C++ libraries.
+The libcasm-clexulator package is a Python interface to the classes and methods in the CASM clexulator C++ library.
 This includes:

 - A data structures for representing degrees of freedom (DoF) in